 The UNCCA Law-Student Attendance Working-Group Scheme (UNLAWS) is an opportunity for a select number of law students to accompany Australian academics attending UNCITRAL Working Group meetings in Vienna or New York in 2017 and 2018.
 UNLAWS is an initiative of the UNCITRAL National Coordination Committee for Australia (UNCCA).

-The selection process for 2017 is complete.
-To date participating students have come from from the Law Schools of:
+The selection process for 2016 is complete.
+The 2016 participating students came from the Law Schools of:

 About the UNCITRAL Working Groups

 UNCITRAL is the United Nations Commission on International Trade Law.
 A legal body with universal membership specialising in commercial law reform worldwide for over 40 years, UNCITRAL’s business is the modernisation and harmonisation of rules on international business.

 The Commission has established six working groups to perform the substantive preparatory work on topics within the Commission’s programme of work.
 Each of the Working Groups is composed of all member States of the Commission.
 The Working Groups’ preparatory work includes, for example, preparing draft international conventions, model laws and uniform laws that relate to international business.

 Participation in UNLAWS is open to all students enrolled in a Bachelor of Laws (or associated dual program), Master of Laws or postgraduate law program at an Australian law school.

 Students who are offered participation in the Scheme must fund all of their own costs (including airfares, accommodation, meals, travel insurance and incidentals).